 The Supreme Court held that, “[b]eyond these express prohibitions, however, landlords and tenants are free to form residential rental contracts consistent with Chapter 562A and the principles of law and equity supplementing it.”
 This is good news for Iowa landlords.

 However, for Iowa landlords, the devil is in the details in following the guidance by the Iowa Supreme Court.
 In particular, a landlord must remember that under Iowa law, and as confirmed by the Kline and Walton decisions, a landlord owes tenants the duty to keep the leased premises in a fit and habitable condition and to otherwise repair and maintain in good and safe working order all electrical, plumbing, HVAC, and other facilities/appliances and to pay for such repair and maintenance work (with a limited exception for single-family residences in which the parties may agree that the tenant shall perform certain repairs/work, but a landlord still cannot charge the tenant for such repairs/work).
 Thus, as noted in Kline, a lease provision is unlawful if it purports to limit the aforementioned repair and maintenance duties imposed upon landlords, or in any other way limits or extinguishes a landlord’s other duties or liability under the Act or Iowa law.
-In Kline and Walton, the Iowa Supreme Court also affirmed that a landlord can only charge a tenant for damages to the premises if the landlord proves such damages are “beyond normal wear and tear” resulting from a deliberate or negligent act of a tenant, or tenant knowingly permitting it, thereby invalidating any lease provision to the contrary.
+In Kline and Walton, the Iowa Supreme Court also affirmed that a landlord can only deduct from a security deposit amounts for damages to the premises if the landlord proves such damages are “beyond normal wear and tear” resulting from a deliberate or negligent act of a tenant, or tenant knowingly permitting it, thereby invalidating any lease provision to the contrary.
 Perhaps the most difficult task for landlords in following the guidance of these cases is landlords attempting to answer the question of whether a proposed flat fee, fine, charge, or liquidated damages provision within a lease is unlawful because it is unconscionable or otherwise an unenforceable penalty, which is discussed in the last section below.

 What Conclusions did the Iowa Supreme Court Reach Regarding the Specific Lease Provisions?